-Description: Nutritional assessment may include determination of typical dietary intake using a standard dietary assessment questionnaire.
+Description: Nutritional assessment may include determination of typical dietary intake using a standard dietary assessment questionnaire administered via a manual or electronic system.
 Blood samples and 24-hour void-by-void (VxV) urine pools will be collected for determination of nutritional status including: body mass and composition, protein status, calcium/bone status, antioxidant status, water-soluble vitamin status, iron status, mineral status, general blood chemistry, fat-soluble vitamin status, and renal stone risk.
 Body composition assessment will include height and DXA.
+Data will be examined, and the necessity/details of a diet prescription will be assessed.
+In-flight, food intake is estimated using a data collection system.
+If a crewmember displays signs of unexpected changes such as loss of mass, changes in energy expenditure, and/or malaise, additional follow-up may be required.

-Data will be examined, and and distributed in a senting site of success.
-Schedule : AME L- 21/18 m, L-90/30 d, R+0 d, R+20/30 d DXA at R+5/7 d, shared from [6013] In-flight Activities: FIT - weekly MMD - monthly or as clinically indicated, shared from [6015]
+Example Schedule based on ISS missions: AME L- 21/18 m, L-90/30 d, In-flight Activities: Standard dietary assessment questionnaire - weekly, Body mass measurement- monthly or ACI, shared from [6015] R+0 d, R+20/30 d, DXA at R+5/7 d, shared from [6013].